bnavigator/Slycot/README.rst

 5. Unpack the contents of the SLICOT-Reference archive into ``slycot/src/SLICOT-Reference``

-Replace ``master`` with the release tag or branch name which you want to build.
+Replace ``master`` with the release tag or branch name, which you want to build.

 Clone the git repository
 ^^^^^^^^^^^^^^^^^^^^^^^^